 Your first visit begins with a consultation.
-We go over the treatment options, as well as the area to be treated.
+We discuss treatment options, as well as the area to be treated.
 We then tailor an individual plan that is best for you.
 We also discuss, in detail, the process of electrolysis and any individual issues that could be related to excess hair growth.
 This consultation is brief and informative.

 The number of treatments for permanent hair removal will vary from client to client and depends on the growth cycle of the hair, the quality of the hair and any previous hair removal methods.
-Electrolysis is a commitment you make to yourself for yourself, the most important factor to success is sticking to a schedule of treatments.
+Electrolysis is a commitment you make to yourself, for yourself.
+The most important factor in your success is sticking to a schedule of treatments.

-Depending upon the area being treated, how your skin reacts to treatment and how motivated you are, you may schedule a treatment as often as every 3-4 days.
+Depending upon the area being treated and how your skin reacts to treatment, you can schedule a session as often as every 3-4 days.
 However, most clients find one visit per week sufficient.
 After the initial clearing of the area, treatments will become less frequent and shorter in duration.
 During your initial consultation, we will discuss a personalized schedule to fit your needs and lifestyle.

-Hair grows in three stages, the active, or growing stage, the resting stage, and the stage in between, referred to as the transitional stage.
+Hair grows in three stages: the growing stage, the resting stage and the transitional stage.
 Not all of the hair is growing in the same stage at the same time, anywhere on our body.
 Hair can be resting for a few months to a few years, or it can be growing for a few weeks to a few months.
-For this reason, it is important to maintain a schedule to catch the hair in the active growing stage, which the best time to eliminate it.
+For this reason, it is important to maintain a schedule to catch the hair in the active growing stage, which is the best time to eliminate it.

 Sensitivity varies according to the area being treated.
-Most people find it to be relatively painless!
-A few people experience a slight discomfort.
+Most people experience a slight discomfort.
 There is a sensation of heat.
-If you find treatment is uncomfortable it can be addressed by topical creams and by taking a pain reliever such as Tylenol or aspirin before your treatment.
-Avoiding caffeine, the day of your treatment may also alleviate some discomfort.
-Being well hydrated also helps the process.
+If you find treatment is uncomfortable, it can be soothed by topical creams and by taking a pain reliever such as Tylenol or Ibuprofren.
+Avoiding caffeine the day of your treatment may also alleviate some discomfort.
+Being well hydrated helps the process immensely.

 It is normal for your skin to appear red and it may be slightly swollen.
 This is alleviated by placing an ice pack covered with a damp towel directly to the treated area for about 15-20 seconds and then removing it for a few seconds.
 Repeat this process for 10-20 minutes.